-- (a) In establishing the composition of permanent Committees and permanent Sub-Committees the Governing Body shall observe the following: - (i) Permanent College Officers who are members of the Governing Body and who have membership ex officio of any Committee shall (save in the case of the Warden and Tutors' Committee) be a minority of the members of the Governing Body appointed to serve on it.
-For the purposes of this Bylaw "permanent College Officers" shall be construed as including the Warden. - (ii) No member of the Governing Body shall be appointed to serve simultaneously on more than three Committees or Sub-Committees, but in reckoning that number there shall be excluded: - (a) the Warden and Tutors' Committee; - (b) the Graduate Committee; and - (c) any Committee or Sub-Committee to which a Fellow is appointed ex officio. - (iii) Every reasonable effort shall be made: - (a) that there shall be diversity among the members; and - (b) that in appointing members of the Governing Body regard shall be had to achieving a mix of those holding fellowships of different classes. - (b) - (i) A Fellow who is not a member of the Governing Body may for good reasons be nominated for a place reserved under these Bylaws for a member of the Governing Body on any Board and may be appointed by the Governing Body provided that - (a) a separate vote is held on the proposal to make the appointment; - (b) two-thirds or more of those present and voting vote in favour. - (ii) A Fellow not a member of the Governing Body who is appointed under Bylaw VII.7(b)(i) above shall be counted as if a member of the Governing Body for the purpose of reckoning numbers under Bylaw VII.7(a)(i) above and for quorum. - 8. - (a) The following rules shall apply to every Board unless otherwise expressly provided: - (i) - (a) The quorum for open business shall be one-half of its members provided that at least one-half of the members of the Board who are also members of the Governing Body are present.
+- (i) Permanent College Officers who are members of the Governing Body and who have membership ex officio of any Committee shall (save in the case of the Warden and Tutors' Committee) be a minority of the members of the Governing Body appointed to serve on it.
+For the purposes of this Bylaw "permanent College Officers" shall be construed as including the Warden. - (ii) No member of the Governing Body shall be appointed to serve simultaneously on more than three Committees or Sub-Committees, but in reckoning that number there shall be excluded: - (a) the Warden and Tutors' Committee; and - (b) any Committee or Sub-Committee to which a Fellow is appointed ex officio. - (iii) Every reasonable effort shall be made:

+- (a) that there shall be diversity among the members; and - (b) that in appointing members of the Governing Body regard shall be had to achieving a mix of those holding fellowships of different classes. - (i) A Fellow who is not a member of the Governing Body may for good reasons be nominated for a place reserved under these Bylaws for a member of the Governing Body on any Board and may be appointed by the Governing Body provided that - (a) a separate vote is held on the proposal to make the appointment; and - (b) two-thirds or more of those present and voting vote in favour. - (ii) A Fellow not a member of the Governing Body who is appointed under Bylaw VII.7(b)(i) above shall be counted as if a member of the Governing Body for the purpose of reckoning numbers under Bylaw VII.7(a)(i) above and for quorum. - (a) The following rules shall apply to every Board unless otherwise expressly provided: - (i) (a) The quorum for open business shall be one-half of its members provided that at least one-half of the members of the Board who are also members of the Governing Body are present. - (b) The quorum for reserved business under Bylaw VII.8(a)(iv)(b) below shall be one-half of those entitled to be present for reserved business.

-- (b) The quorum for reserved business under Bylaw VII.8(a)(iv)(b) below shall be one-half of those entitled to be present for reserved business. - (ii) Subject to the provisions of this Bylaw a Board may make rules to govern its own procedures. - (iii) There shall be a Convenor and a Chair (who may be the same person).
+- (ii) Subject to the provisions of this Bylaw a Board may make rules to govern its own procedures. - (iii) There shall be a Convenor and a Chair (who may be the same person).